Why is this important?

 - a disability which means that they cannot make full use of the general educational facilities provided for pupils of their age.

-A child with special education needs has a right to full time education that is appropriate for their needs.
+A child with special educational needs has a right to full time education that is appropriate for their needs.
 This would normally be in a mainstream school, if possible.
 Your local education authority is responsible for making sure this happens.
 Your child's school may be able to provide some extra support informally, but your child may also need a formal assessment of their needs to be carried out.
 The support your child can get will often depend on the outcome of this assessment.

 If you think your child might have special educational needs, you should ask for a meeting with your child's teacher or the school's head teacher.
 The school has a duty to listen to any concerns you have about your child.
 If they refuse to meet you or you are unhappy with the outcome of the meeting, you can complain or appeal against the school's decision.
 You may want to get advice about how best to do this.